postlight/trimmings/docs/features/inline.md

 ---
 When the link is followed or form is submitted, load the target document into a specified selector on the current page.
 Useful for things like modals and tabs, especially when you don't want to interrupt changes elsewhere on the page.

-    <a data-trimmings-inline=".sidebar, main">Menu</a>
+    <a data-trimmings-inline="from: .sidebar, to: main">Menu</a>

 ## Arguments

+Arguments for Inline are **named** and separated by commas.
+The name and value for an argument must be separated by a colon.
+Neither names nor values should be wrapped in quotes (`"`) or apostrophes (`'`).

-- A selector targeting an element in the current document where our content will be inserted
+- `from`: A selector targeting an element in the current document where our content will be inserted. (required)
-- A selector targeting the linked page where our content will come front
+- `to`: A selector targeting the linked page where our content will come from. (reqired)
 - `updateTitle`: When this is `true`, the document title will be replace with the title of the target document after loading. (optional, defaults to `false`)
 - `updateLocation`: When this is `true`, the current URL will be replaced with the target URL. (optional, defaults to `false`)
 - `template`: A selector targeting a template in the current document that will wrap your loaded content.
 See Templates, below. (optional)
 - `method`: Specifies how the linked content should interact with existing content in the destination element.
-See Replacement methods, below.
-(Optional, defaults to `replace`)
+See Replacement methods, below. (optional, defaults to `replace`)

 ## Templates